-DIY coffee stands were also around but in the end I chose a café quality croissant and coffee… Tick.
+DIY coffee stands were also around, but in the end, I chose a café quality croissant and coffee… Tick.

 I jumped on a tour bus that I’d booked the previous evening heading straight out to the Mekong Delta.
-I wanted to get immersed in some of the more cultural experiences Vietnam had to offer and with such a small amount of time in Vietnam this would be the closest I could get to what some would call “Real Asia”.
+I wanted to get immersed in some of the more cultural experiences Vietnam had to offer, and with such a small amount of time in Vietnam this would be the closest I could get to what some would call “Real Asia”.
 The upside to riding solo on this particular trip was that I could always manage to find myself a spare seat on a tour bus.
-The particular tour I had booked set me back $25US and was primarily filled with Cantonese-speaking tourists, but there were a few other Aussies and English-speaking tourists along for the ride too.
+The specific tour I had booked set me back $25US and was primarily filled with Cantonese-speaking tourists, but there were a few other Aussies and English-speaking tourists along for the ride too.

 Before we sat down to a lunch of one of the most delicious authentic Vietnamese-style fried crispy fish I’ve ever had, we got stuck into a number of cultural activities.
 The island we were touring was renowned for producing coconut candy.
 We were educated on the process of its creation, shown step by step exactly how the product reached the shelves.
 The candy tasted delicious and was produced in a number of different flavours.

 Then we were escorted via horse and cart from one part the island to where we were seated for lunch.
-There were murmurs that the horses might actually be donkeys, but regardless, we got there safe and sound.
+There were murmurs that the horses might be donkeys, but regardless, we got there safe and sound.

 After lunch, we were paddled through a maze of slim estuaries, dodging oncoming wooden boats and sometimes banging up against them as they passed.
-This was definitely the highlight of my time in Vietnam.
+This was the highlight of my time in Vietnam.
 We sat in single file in our boat as our driver navigated us along the tiny river beds.
 This experience was one to remember.